-The Giants took a chance on Beal by taking him in the third round of the 2018 Supplemental Draft, but he was forced to redshirt his rookie year after shoulder surgery.
+The Giants took a chance on Beal by taking him in the third-round of the supplemental draft in 2018.
+However, he was forced to redshirt his rookie year after shoulder surgery.
 There was some talk that Beal could start in 2019, but a hamstring issue cost him most of training camp and the entire preseason and the club was forced to place him on injured reserve in September.
 Then, he opted out of the 2020 season.

 Photo courtesy of USA Today Sports Images.